quentin-st/Simple-Backup-Script/README.md

         'databases': ['myDb'],  # here are some specific keys }

-Check the `config-sample.py` for some information: it contains a sample configuration for each plugin.
+Check the [`config-sample.py` file](config-sample.py) for some examples: it contains a sample configuration for each plugin.

 ### Targets
-Each backup profile will then be sent to every target configured.
-Here's a sample:
+Each backup profile will then be sent/copied to every target configured.
+A target can either be `remote` or `local`.
+Here's a remote sample:

     {
+        'type':     'remote',
         'host':     'bkup.domain.com',  # Can either be a local/remote IP address 'port':     22,                 # Optional, default 22
         'user':     'john',
         'dir':      '/home/john/backups/',
         'days_to_keep': 7           # You can override global DAYS_TO_KEEP for each target
     }

+And here's a local sample:

+    {
+        'type':     'local',
+        'dir':      '/home/john/backups/',
+        'days_to_keep': 7           # You can override global DAYS_TO_KEEP for each target
+    }

-**Important note**: the dir must only contain backups from this instance.
+> **Important note**: the dir must only contain backups from this instance.
 Any other file could be deleted during backups rotation.

 ## Usage
 You can either run it in its interactive mode (default), or specify the backup you want to achieve: